hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/24_TILAK_THE_SCHOLAR.md

 of the ancient Aryans in culture, shows that he was gifted with an imagination of a very high order ; Mr.
-Tilak's imagination was rather the solid, strong and mascuHne imagination of a scientist or a philosopher than the poet's which like " a beautiful and ineffectual angel " beats " in the void, his luminous wings."
+Tilak's imagination was rather the solid, strong and masculine imagination of a scientist or a philosopher than the poet's which like " a beautiful and ineffectual angel " beats " in the void, his luminous wings."
 His short but suggestive article on the " Indian and the